About us

 The festival is organized as a private foundation.
 The foundation's board includes representatives from Norway's church, music, cultural and business communities.

-Municipal Director Sikke Næsheim (Chairman of the Board)
+• Municipal Director Sikke Næsheim (Chair)

-Dean Elisabet Yrwing Guthus (Vice Chairman)
+Provost Elisabet Yrwing Guthus (Deputy Chair)

 Investor Ola Mæle